ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 If you compare the raw and scaled gene count distributions, you should see that the medians (black bars) are more comparable after scaling.

+Here, only 6 samples out of the 48 samples are shown for clarity.

 <img src="../img/05-raw-scaled-counts.png" width="1000px" alt="Raw versus scaled counts">